 Why is this called Spider Cake?
-No, it’s not a Paleo thing!
-Back in the day before ovens were available, this cake was cooked in a hearth over coals in a cast iron pan nicknamed a spider – it had eight legs on the bottom to keep it off the coals, something like outdoor Dutch Ovens have today.
+No, it’s not a Paleo diet thing!
+Back in the day before ovens were available, this cake was cooked in a hearth over coals in a cast iron pan nicknamed a spider – the pan had multiple legs on the bottom to keep it off the coals, something like the outdoor Dutch Ovens we have today, only taller.
+And of course, spiders have legs.
+I originally found the recipe in one of the “Best American Recipe” Cookbooks by Molly Stevens & Fran McCullough.

 - 2 cups whole milk